simonepstein/graphrag-api/README.md

 ![search](static/image.png)

 ## API Endpoints

 - `/search/global`: Perform a global search using GraphRAG.
 - `/search/local`: Perform a local search using GraphRAG.
 - `/status`: Check if the server is up and running.

+## Deployment

+If deploying to caprover, the artifacts directory must be mapped as a volume, and the parquet files should be copied into place on the host machine.
+This is because the parquet files are not in git, and hence not deployable via caprover deploy.

+e.g. /app/artifacts mapped to /home/ubuntu/graphrag-api/artifacts/iwsr on the host machine.